What Is IDX? An Explanation for Beginner Real Estate Agents

 What IDX Can Do for Your Business

-Today, consumers expect to see property listings on agents’ real estate websites, so agents who don’t incorporate listings into their website via IDX end up at a disadvantage when compared to agents who do display listings.
+Today, consumers expect to see property listings on agents’ real estate websites.
+According to the National Association of Realtors, 44% of all buyers search online for property listings as the first stage of their journey.
+So, agents who don’t incorporate listings into their website via IDX end up at a disadvantage when compared to agents who do display listings.

 Written by Matthew Bushery